 The Chase Sapphire Reserve® is a premium travel rewards card featuring an impressive list of benefits and fetching a hefty $450 annual fee.
 The card earns 3X points on travel and dining, provides an industry-leading $300 travel credit, a guaranteed 1.5¢ per point redemption value on travel purchased through the Chase Travel Portal, and offers top-tier travel benefits like complimentary lounge access, primary auto-rental insurance, and multiple travel protection policies.

 A common question we field here on the blog, and in our Facebook community Award Travel 101, is whether the Chase Sapphire Reserve® is worth the $450 annual fee.
-With the Chase Sapphire Preferred® Card available for an annual fee of $0 Intro for First Year, then $95 (waived the first year), at what point does it make sense to pay $450 a year for the Sapphire Reserve?
+With the Chase Sapphire Preferred® Card available for an annual fee of $95 (waived the first year), at what point does it make sense to pay $450 a year for the Sapphire Reserve?
 How much do you need to spend on bonus categories to break even?
 Do you need to use every benefit to make up the out of pocket expense?
 In this post, we'll strip the equation right back to basics, and help you determine if the Sapphire Reserve is worth the $450 annual fee.

 How Does the Chase Sapphire Reserve® Measure Up?